-35 Establishing State Health Insurance Exchanges.
+36 Establishing State Health Insurance Exchanges.
 RAND Corporation.
 2010.
 Available at https://bit.ly/2Twp727.

-Premiums, Expected OOP and Variance OOP
+Premiums, Expected OOP, and Variance OOP

 We assume that utility decreases for a coverage option as health insurance premiums, expected OOP and variance OOP increase.
-The expected OOP and premium represents the expected cost to the family of that coverage option.
+The expected OOP and premiums represent the expected cost to the family of that coverage option.
 The variance OOP represents the financial risk to the family of the coverage option.
 We calculate mean OOP and variance OOP through a Monte Carlo simulation.
-We simulate many instances of OOP, and compute the mean OOP and variance OOP across those simulated values at the family-level.
-Following RAND COMPARE, we multiply variance in out-of-pocket costs by 0.0232%.
+We simulate many instances of OOP and compute the mean OOP and variance OOP across those simulated values at the family-level.
+We calculate the coefficient on the variance OOP by inflating the empirical estimates from Manning and Marquis (1996)37 based on NHE expected changes in out-of-pocket costs.
 For purposes of calculating utility, we only consider the portion of insurance premiums paid by the family.
 We discount premiums to account for income-based premium subsidies and employer subsidies, as appropriate.
 We also discount ESI premiums to account for employee's ability to buy plans with pre-tax dollars.